johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

-There are many other resources on the web, but one advantage of the OS site is it is oriented toward the specifics of the UK, Ordnance Survey maps, and the UK grid system used by OS maps.
+There are many other resources on the web, but one advantage of the OS site is it is oriented toward the specifics of the UK, Ordnance Survey maps, and the UK grid system used by OS maps and other map suppliers in the UK.

 ### Using Your Phone as a Compass